eunikolsky/gfs/README.md

 so the program option would be `-r 4h:1w,3d:2m,6m:5y`.

 Note: the provided ranges are automatically sorted from smaller to bigger limit, which is the number after a colon `:`.
 That is, `2m:2y,1d:1w` will be understood as `1d:1w,2m:2y`.

+Note: the ranges are applied starting at today's midnight, not now.
+This makes the result less surprising, for example, if you make a daily backup every day, but at different times, and you want to keep one backup per day for a week, this will allow that; if the ranges were applied starting at now, then a daily backup could be removed depending on the time of day when you run `gfs` — it would technically be correct due to 2 backups during one 24-hour period, but would be unexpected.

 ## Examples